entailor/pytailor/docs/index.md

     )
 ```

 The DAG object represents the recipe for how the the computations shall be performed.
 By instantiating a DAG no computations are performed, note that we are just *referencing* the functions we want to use, we are not *calling* them.
-DAG is short for [Directed Asyclic Graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph), a term used to describe the logical flow of computations.
+DAG is short for [Directed Asyclic Graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph), a term used to describe the logical flow of computations in a workflow.
 The DAG defined above is visualized below:

 ![DAG](DAG.png)

 A key feature in this DAG is the use of [BranchTask](api/taskdefs.md#branchtask) to achieve parallelization or "fan-out" functionality.
-The term *brancing* is used describe this functionality, where one branch is created for each simulation.
+The term *branching* is used to describe this functionality, where one branch is created for each simulation.

 The [Inputs](api/parameterization.md#inputs), [Outputs](api/parameterization.md#outputs) and [Files](api/parameterization.md#files) objects are helper-objects for *parameterization*.
 When we e.g. say `kwargs={"parameters": inputs.pre_proc_data}` we are specifying that the value for the "parameters" keyword argument is parameterized and shall be looked up from the *pre_proc_data* name in the workflow's *inputs* when the task is executed.
 The concept of parameterization becomes clearer when we see how *inputs*, *outputs* and *files* are defined when we run a Workflow below.